Acacia fimbriata: Description

-It blooms between July and November producing inflorescences in groups of 8 to 25 located in an axillary racemes, the spherical flower-heads have a diameter of 3 to 5 mm and contain 10 to 20 bright yellow or sometimes pale yellow flowers.
+It blooms between July and November producing inflorescences in groups of 8 to 25 located in axillary racemes.
+The spherical flower heads have a diameter of 3 to 5 mm and contain 10 to 20 bright yellow or sometimes pale yellow flowers.
 The glabrous, firmly paper seed pods that form after flowering are flat and straight to slightly curved with straight sides.
 The pods have a length of 3 to 9.5 cm and a width of 5 to 8.5 mm.
-The slightly shiny black seeds are arranged longitudinally in the pods. the seeds have an oblong-elliptical shape and are 4 to 5 mm in length with a clavate aril.
+The slightly shiny black seeds are arranged longitudinally in the pods.
+The seeds have an oblong-elliptical shape and are 4 to 5 mm in length with a clavate aril.

 Taxonomy

 Acacia fimbriata was first formally described by the botanist George Don in 1832 in his book A General History of Dichlamydeous Plants from an unpublished manuscript by Allan Cunningham.
 The type specimen was collected by Cunningham in 1828 from along the Brisbane River.